 - Math 111 vs. Math 105 & 106

-- Other courses that tend to land students before the CAS: Philosophy 213, Black Studies 111, Psychology 212
+- Other courses that tend to land students before the Committee on Academic Standing: Philosophy 213, Black Studies 111, Psychology 212

 - Courses with prerequisites

-- Continue to build upon strengths & strengthen weakness
+- Continue to build upon strengths, strengthen weakness, and explore interests

 Encourage students to explore these resources if selecting quantitative or writing intensive courses, even if they don’t anticipate making use of them.